scowebb/wp-cryptoloot/README.md

 ## License

-This project is licensed under the GNU GPLv2 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [GNU GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) - see the [LICENSE](LICENSE) file for details

+## Disclaimer

+This project is not endorsed by the developers of CryptoLOOT, WordPress, or uPlexa (yet).